AhmadHammad21/Data-MLOps-Task/model_deployment/README.md

 This project provides a Flask web service that can be used for model deployment.
 The following instructions will guide you through setting up the environment, installing dependencies, and running the service.

 **Note:** The `.env` file is included to allow the application to run smoothly without manually setting up database credentials.
 This is convenient for this assignment, but **it is a bad practice** to store sensitive information in the `.env` file in production environments.
+`Redis` is hosted on a free cloud database.
 ---

 ## Prerequisites